isamplesorg/isamples_gui/README.md

 but executing the complicated statement will update the `iSamplesOSX.spec` above, in case there is a need to update in the future.
 ### Building the app on Windows
 1. Configuring dependency : update the `python` and `pyinstaller` dependency.
-2. Build the app :  `pyinstaller --onedir --windowed -n iSamplesGUI --add-data "isampleslogo.ico;." --add-data "isamples_frictionless/isamples_frictionless/isamples_simple_schema.json;." --icon="isampleslogo.ico" --collect-all frictionless iSamplesGUI.py`
+2. Build the app :  `pyinstaller --onedir --windowed -n iSamplesGUI --add-data "isampleslogo.ico;." --add-data "isamples_frictionless/isamples_frictionless/isamples_simple_schema.json;." --icon="isampleslogo.ico" --collect-all frictionless iSamplesGUI.py` or execute simply  `pyinstaller iSamplesGUI.spec`.
 #### Miscellaneous
 When testing, my environment got broken with this error: